lemoshu/MTCL/README.md

 ```

 ## Acknowledgement
-The scripts are mainly based on the project [SSL4MIS](https://github.com/HiLab-git/SSL4MIS).
+The scripts are mainly based on the project [SSL4MIS](https://github.com/HiLab-git/SSL4MIS) and the API [cleanlab](https://github.com/cleanlab/cleanlab).